ASGDLO/Quantitative-Binance-Futures/README.md

 ## Consulting

-With official support, you can get expert help straight from Nest core team.
-We provide dedicated technical support, migration strategies, advice on best practices (and design decisions), PR reviews, and team augmentation.
-Read more about [support here](https://enterprise.nestjs.com).
+With official support, you can get expert help straight from freqtrade team.
+We provide dedicated technical support, migration strategies.

 ## Support